 3H run a programme offering grants to assist disabled people and their families on low incomes to organise a UK holiday for themselves.
-The grants are given for the accommodation part of the holiday and are paid directly to the chosen venue.
+The grants are given for the accommodation part of the holiday and are paid direct to the chosen venue.
 The charity liaise with social workers and caring organisations to assist applicants and to identify those needing assistance.
 Carers can also be awarded a grant for a holiday away from their caring role.

+AbilityNet helps older people and disabled people of all ages use computers and the internet to achieve their goals at home, at work or in education.
 They provide a range of services that includes personalised workplace and education assessments, digital accessibility testing, computer support in people’s homes and a wide range of free resources that can be accessed through its website.

 Barrow Farm is a member of the Riding for Disabled (RDA), and is dedicated to providing opportunities for the disabled to develop their abilities and enrich their lives through riding.
 They have a purpose built riding centre (located between Chelmsford and Brentwood in Essex), designed to make riding accessible for people who for whatever reason cannot be catered for at another riding school.